 Function: Configure key and authentication character string encrypted with text method for BFD, no command deletes the configured key.

-Parameter: <1-255> key ID, <WORD> key string, length from 1 to 16 bytes
+Parameter: <1-255> key ID, <WORD> key string, length from 1 to 16 bytes configured.
+BFD will establish neighbor in case that keys in two peers are same.

 Default: No key and character string are configured.